edgio-docs/edgio-docs/guides/applications/v7/performance/observability/edge_insights.md

     -   **Rate Limiting Alerts:** Use this data source to view traffic that exceeded your rate limit(s), downsampled to 10%, for up to the last 30 days.
     -   **WAF Alerts:** Use this data source to view access rule, custom rule, and managed rule violations of your Security App configurations for up to the last 30 days.
     -   **RUM Logs:** Use this data source to view Core Web Vitals (CWV) data that were tracked through our Real User Monitoring (RUM) library.
 This log data is available for up to the last 7 days.
-    -   **Edge Function Logs:** Use this data source to view     for up to the last 7 days.
+    -   **Edge Function Logs:** Use this data source to view log data for edge functions that were computed within the last 7 days.
     -   **Internal Logs (FE):** Reserved for internal use.
     -   **NEL:** Use this data source to view Network Error Logging (NEL) data for up to the last 7 days.
 Use this data to discover issues that your clients encounter when accessing your site.
     -   **Cloud Functions Logs:** Use this data source to view Cloud Functions log data for up to the last 24 hours.